Mount Hazalo

-The district is today inhabited by the Afar people however in the past also by the Warjih and Harari people.
+The district is today inhabited by the Afar people however in the past also by the Doba, Warjih and Harari people.
 The Battle of Hazalo took place between the Adal Sultanate and Oromo of Gada Michelle in the 16th century.

 The Afar people have a tradition that, they travelled to this mountain where they settled for a number of years.
 Here they prospered until their wealth led them to hold weddings and feasts during Ramadan; for this Allah is said to have sent a famine and plagues on them.
-After this, the people moved to the Ifat Sultanate during its earlier period.
+After this, the people moved to Ifat during its earlier period.

 Wilfred Thesiger describes his ascent of Mount Ayalu in 1933.
 He notes that this mountain was the object of an annual pilgrimage by members of the Afar people, who travelled from as far away as Daoe in order to climb to the summit where they would pray for good health and success in war.
 They would also make a pilgrimage to Ayalu in other times of the year to pray for relief in times of famine and after a defeat in war.
 When David Buxton visited the site a little more than 10 years later, he was unable to learn if sacrifices were still made there.